Mako Mining to Acquire Goldsource Mines Creating a Scalable Diversified Gold Producer with a Platform for Growth

 - Addition of a high-quality gold asset in Guyana, a mining friendly country undergoing rapid growth and development, which is expected to enhance Mako's operating platform

-- Exposure to robust project economics from the January 2024 PEA outlining an after-tax IRR of 57% and an after-tax NPV discounted at 5% of US$292M[2]
+- Exposure to robust project economics from the January 2024 PEA outlining an after-tax IRR of 57% and an after-tax NPV discounted at 5% of US$292M2

 - Jurisdiction diversification reducing risk concentration associated with individual projects or regions